Lombiq/.NET-Analyzers/Readme.md

 </Project>
 ```

-It will completely disable code analysis.
+This will completely disable code analysis.

 ### Using the analyzers during development